Sanchit170054/Completed_Projects/README.md

 Personal Knwoledge Management Tool: -
 This project is tottaly based on the Dictionary where user can access three tabs, Contact tab in which user load the contacts file(contact.txt) and can delete, edit, add and search different contacts according to his/her wish.
 Dictionary tab where user load the file name First20k.txt and then according to their wish can search, add, delet and edit the words with their defincations and third tab is to-do/notes where user can save their todo items and notes by using toggle buttons.
 The changes made in all the three tabs will be saved into new file which you will find in Repository folder.

+Project 6: -

+Medicine Information Management Tool: -
+This project is totaly based on the Dictionary where user can access two tabs, AboutUs tab in which the user can add the details about their comapny or their organization and the second tab is the medicine information tab where user load the file name medicinedetail.txt which included details about the medicine and then according to their wish can search, add and edit thire descriptions.
+The changes made in both the tabs will be saved into new file which you will find in Repository folder.